OndrejSulc/Bluetooth_Scan/README.md

 const char* networkSSID = "";  // your WiFi SSID
 const char* networkPW = "";    // your WiFi password

-const char* mqttServer = "";   // IPv4 address to your MQTT Broker
+const char* mqttServer = "192.168.1.15";   // IPv4 address to your MQTT Broker
 const int mqttPort = 1883;     // Port at which MQTT Broker is listening (1883 is standard for MQTT protocol)

 const char* mqttID = "testTopic/ESP01"; // your_topic/your_subtopic/your_sensor_ID (subtopics are not required)
-const char* mqttUser = "";     // user name to your MQTT Broker const char* mqttPW = "";       // user password to your MQTT Broker
+const char* mqttUser = "user";     // user name to your MQTT Broker const char* mqttPW = "user123pw";       // user password to your MQTT Broker

 //////////////////////////////////////////
 ```